gatsby-uc/gatsby-source-strapi/README.md

 2. When using relational fields, be aware that this source plugin will automatically create the reverse reference for the first level of relation.
 It is advised to query both `articles` and `categories` if you want to link the properly and be able to navigate properly in the GraphQL schema.

-3. In Gatsby some field names are restricted therefore these fields will be prefixed by `strapi_` here's the list of the restricted field names:
+3. In Gatsby, some field names are restricted therefore these fields will be prefixed by `strapi_`.
+Here's the list of the restricted field names:

 - `children`
 - `fields`